-This charming island is not only a seafood lover’s dream come true but is indeed any foodie’s paradise.
+As far as food is concerned, this charming town is not only a seafood lover’s dream come true but is indeed any foodie’s paradise.
 This is true especially if one has an adventurous appetite or a taste for Mediterranean or traditional Greek cuisines.
 I will help you explore some of the best places to eat as well as some exciting local cuisines as we move along this Chania itinerary.

 Table of Contents